CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

 Deploy Openshift cluster using [Hive](https://gitlab.cee.redhat.com/-/snippets/5832) (saves cloud costs and can stay up for long periods of time).
 We can use this when we need to test product QE's stuff on a cluster that has multinode backing it.

-#### Quicklabs
+#### QuickCluster

-Deploy clusters using [quicklabs](https://quicklab.upshift.redhat.com/).
+Deploy clusters using [quickcluster](https://resourcehub.redhat.com/resources/quickcluster/clusters).
 Same use case as above just not using our openstack as env, limited scale.

 #### OpenShift CI Native Debugging